jank6r/simple-mongo-timeseries/README.md

 **A simple timeseries module for mongodb**

 This module is a time series layer on top of mongodb.
-The implementation was generally inspired by a post on the mongodb blog: http://blog.mongodb.org/post/65517193370/schema-design-for-time-series-data-in-mongodb
+The implementation was generally inspired by a post on the mongodb blog: [Schema Design for Time Series Data in MongoDB](http://blog.mongodb.org/post/65517193370/schema-design-for-time-series-data-in-mongodb).

 **Example Usage:**